Our school governors are :

 Deborah has lived in Beckley for 40 years and has two children – both at Beckley School.
 She also attended the school and has very happy memories.
 She runs a small cleaning company based in Beckley.

-In November 2018 Deborah stepped down as the Vice Chair of Beckley Parish Council, Committee member of Beckley Preschool and the village hall.
+In November 2018 Deborah stepped down as the Vice Chair of Beckley Parish Council, she served seven and a half years.
 Her passion for the village shows in her commitments to various village organisations.

 By being involved with Beckley and Peasmarsh schools it would be in her interest to help achieving the best future for our children in these rural communities.